 For one, you get access to full-size USB 3.0 ports in addition to the Type-C interface.
 The highest end version ships with an m7 processor and 1440p display and it costs less than MacBook's comparatively specced built-to-order model.
 Unfortunately, you'll also have to deal with a smaller trackpad and a similarly inadequate keyboard, but otherwise the Yoga 900S is an impeccable value.

 This 15-inch hybrid is more portable than you think

 The Spectre x360 15 is an excellent 2-in-1 laptop that stands out with its thin, all-metal body and heavy contrast display.
-It features an excellent 15-inch IPS touch panel and it only gets better if you add on the optional 4K screen.
+Featuring an excellent 15-inch IPS touch panel, the x360 15 only gets better with the optional 4K display.

-What's more, the battery life on the x360 15 is surprisingly unhindered by the display's high resolution, though that may be a result of its weak backlighting.
+What's more, the x360 15's battery life is surprisingly unhindered by its high resolution; however that could be a result of the weak backlighting of the display.
 Those unimpressed by lengthy battery lives and more intrigued by sleek, ambidextrous designs, however, should scroll down to what's next on our list.

 Read the full review: HP Spectre x360 15

 10. Asus Transformer Book T300 Chi

 Asus' thin and gorgeous 2-in-1 laptop

 CPU: Intel Core M | Graphics: Intel HD Graphics 5300 | RAM: 4GB – 8GB | Screen: 12.5-inch, FHD (1,920 x 1,08) – WQHD (2,560 x 1,440) capacitive multi-touch IPS display | Storage: 128GB – 256GB SSD